Katie-Swinea/Spring2024-Paper-Wad-Interceptor/README.md

 ### Stakeholders

-The customer for this project is Devcom who also created and proposed this project.
+The customer is Devcom who also created and proposed the project and competition.

 ### Recognitions